The Washington National Guard has been on COVID duty an entire year now. Here's how its work has evolved

 They helped map the spread of the virus and called more than 18,000 people who tested positive.
 When foreign hackers stole hundreds of millions from the Employment Security Department through fraudulent applications, they helped verify the identities for more than 50,000 claims.

-They delivered medical supplies like personal protective equipment and ventilators, set up clinics that have delivered vaccine to more than 121,000 Washington residents, and continue to send mobile vaccination teams to areas where people have difficulty getting to medical facilities.
+They delivered medical supplies, including personal protective equipment and ventilators, set up clinics that have delivered vaccines to more than 121,000 Washington residents and continue to send mobile vaccination teams to areas where people have difficulty getting to medical facilities.

 “Our lives were turned upside down,” Daugherty told members of various Army and Air National Guard units that have been called up for the task force.
 “You left the safety and comfort of your homes to help people who needed it.”